Glareone/CKAD-Kubernetes-for-developers/README.md

 <summary>Create namespace using declarative way</summary>

-`kubectl create ns production -o yaml` - will create a namespace and show yaml structure it uses. we may copy the output and using vim put it into yaml file, then use it for Namespace creation
+`kubectl create ns production -o yaml` - will create a namespace and show yaml structure it uses. we may copy the output and using vim put it into yaml file, then use it for Namespace creation.

+`kubectl delete namespaces production`  - to delete already created namespace

 `kubectl create ns production -o yaml > ns-file.yaml` is also applicable

+  * to avoid any creation we may use `dry-run` like in the following example `kubectl run --generator=run-pod/v1 nginx-prod --image nginx -o yaml  -dry-run=true > file.yaml`.
 </details>